mcprotocol v2024-11-05

 MCProtocol

-A Crystal implementation of Anthropic's Model Context Protocol (MCP), providing type-safe bindings for building MCP servers and clients.
+A Crystal implementation of Anthropic's Model Context Protocol (MCP), providing type-safe bindings for building MCP servers and clients with the latest protocol enhancements.

 What is the Model Context Protocol?